asimakiskydros/University-Projects/Network Programming/README.md

    deletes the corresponding message from the user's inbox and returns "OK" on success and returns appropriate error messages on invalid authToken and non-existent messageID.

-  The original header in greek can be found in the pdf of this repository, courtesy of Aristotle University of Thessalonica, CSD.
+  *Original header in greek can be found in this directory, courtesy of Aristotle University of Thessalonica, CSD.*